On This Page

 Kalemegdan Fortress

-Ancient fortress at the confluence of Danube and Sava rivers, conquered 40 times throughout history.
+Ancient fortress at the confluence of Danube and Sava rivers, fought over repeatedly throughout history.
 Free entry to grounds (open 24/7).
 Roman, Byzantine, Ottoman, and Austrian layers visible.
 Sunset views over rivers are spectacular—locals gather here with wine.
-Military Museum (RSD 500/~$4) inside shows Serbia's martial history.
+Military Museum (about $3.53 / 352 din) inside shows Serbia's martial history.
 Allow 2-3 hours to explore ramparts, gates, towers, and parks.
 Peacocks roam freely.
 Best visited late afternoon for golden hour photos.

 Knez Mihailova Street